haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/basics/basics_docroot.md

 2. Search the file for `DocumentRoot`或`root`.

-    Typically, the default Apache docroot on Ubuntu _and_ CentOS is `/var/www/html` whereas the default nginx docroot on CentOS is `/usr/share/nginx/html`.
-For example:
+    Typically, the default Apache docroot on Ubuntu _and_ CentOS is `/var/www/html` whereas the default nginx docroot on CentOS is `/usr/share/nginx/html`. 例如:

     -   **Apache + Ubuntu/CentOS**